IMAT13/Svg-Loader/README.md

 By using these CSS variables, you can easily customize the appearance of your SVGs locally within your components.

+## Requirements

+- Vue 3.x
+- Vite
+- Node.js

 ## Compatibility

-SvgLoader is fully compatible with Vite.
+SvgLoader is fully compatible with Vite and Vue 3.
 There are no known issues so far.

 ## Contributing